Lost Cause of the Confederacy: Religious dimension

-In Natchez, Mississippi, the local newspapers and veterans played a role in the maintenance of the Lost Cause.
-However, elite white women were central in establishing memorials such as the Civil War Monument which was dedicated on Memorial Day 1890.
+In Natchez, Mississippi, the local newspapers and veterans had a role in the maintenance of the Lost Cause mythos.
+However, elite white women were central in establishing memorials such as the Civil War monument, which was dedicated on Memorial Day 1890.
 The Lost Cause enabled women noncombatants to lay a claim to the central event in their redefinition of Southern history.

-The UDC was quite prominent but not at all unique in its appeal to upscale white Southern women.
-"The number of women's clubs devoted to filiopietism and history was staggering," stated historian W. Fitzhugh Brundage.
-He noted two typical club women in Texas and Mississippi who between them belonged to the United Daughters of the Confederacy, the Daughters of the American Revolution, the Association for the Preservation of Virginia Antiquities, the Daughters of the Pilgrims, the Daughters of the War of 1812, the Daughters of Colonial Governors, and the Daughters of the Founders and Patriots of America, the Order of the First Families of Virginia, and the Colonial Dames of America as well as a few other historically-oriented societies.
-Comparable men, on the other hand, were much less interested in belonging to historical organizations; instead, they devoted themselves to secret fraternal societies and emphasized athletic, political, and financial exploits in order to prove their manhood.
+The UDC was quite prominent but not at all unique in its appeal to upper-class white Southern women.
+"The number of women's clubs devoted to filial piety and history was staggering", stated historian W. Fitzhugh Brundage.
+He noted two typical clubwomen in Texas and Mississippi who, between them, belonged to the United Daughters of the Confederacy, the Daughters of the American Revolution, the Association for the Preservation of Virginia Antiquities, the Daughters of the Pilgrims, the Daughters of the War of 1812, the Daughters of Colonial Governors, and the Daughters of the Founders and Patriots of America, the Order of the First Families of Virginia, the Colonial Dames of America, and a few other history-oriented societies.
+Comparable men, on the other hand, were much less interested in belonging to historical organizations; instead, they devoted themselves to secret fraternal societies and emphasized athletic, political, and financial exploits to prove their manhood.
 Brundage notes that after women's suffrage came in 1920, the historical role of the women's organizations eroded.

-In their heyday in the first two decades of the 20th century, Brundage concluded:
+Brundage concluded that in their heyday during the first two decades of the 20th century:

-These women architects of whites' historical memory, by both explaining and mystifying the historical roots of white supremacy and elite power in the South, performed a conspicuous civic function at a time of heightened concern about the perpetuation of social and political hierarchies.
-Although denied the franchise, organized white women nevertheless played a dominant role in crafting the historical memory that would inform and undergird southern politics and public life.

-Tenets

-Tenets of the Lost Cause movement include: